lizardfs/documentation/source/adminguide/connectclient.rst

 You can now store your files on your brand new installation.

-See :ref:`mfsmount.1` and :ref:`mfsmount.cfg.5` manpage for more options
+See the :ref:`mfsmount.1` and :ref:`mfsmount.cfg.5` manpage for more options

+See :ref:`fuse` to find out more about the fuse library.

 Windows™ client